Pwd9000-ML/blog-devto/posts/2022/DevOps-Defender-For-DevOps-GH/DevOps-Defender-For-DevOps-GH.md

           sarif_file: ${{ steps.msdo.outputs.sarifFile }}
 ```

-After creating the workflow you can run it manually under the **Actions** tab:
+After creating the workflow you can run it manually under the **Actions** tab as the trigger is set to `workflow_dispatch:`:

 ![image.png](https://raw.githubusercontent.com/Pwd9000-ML/blog-devto/main/posts/2022/DevOps-Defender-For-DevOps-GH/assets/run01.png)

 After running the workflow you can review the steps.
-Note that the MSDO toolkit is installed and runs **Terrascan** against the repo path **01_Foundation** containing the terraform IaC configurations.
+Note that the MSDO toolkit is installed and then runs **Terrascan** against the repo path **01_Foundation** we specified which contains the terraform IaC configuration files.

 ![image.png](https://raw.githubusercontent.com/Pwd9000-ML/blog-devto/main/posts/2022/DevOps-Defender-For-DevOps-GH/assets/run02.png)